Job Interview Techniques to Help You Get Hired

 Try to personalise this by including a reference to something you discussed in the interview or perhaps a particular interest that your interviewer may have shared with you.
 This stops the note from sounding too generic and shows that you’ve paid close attention to what was discussed.

 Send your note out within 24 hours of your interview and sit back to await your feedback.

-Don’t be tempered to badger them with questions about when they’ll make a decision - respect that they need to take time to consider all the options.
-Repeatedly asking for updates will make you seem impatient and may hurt your chances of getting hired.
+Don’t be tempted to badger them with questions about when they’ll make a decision in the meantime - respect that they need to take time to consider all the options (and hopefully decide on you)!

 Impress potential employers and advance your career with one of our 100% online professional qualifications.

 It’s time to build your career.

 Request your guide to getting qualified online in HR, accountancy, project management, GCSEs and more.